arunjoseph/Rbac/README.md

 Route::when('admin/advanced*', 'owner_role');
 ```

-As you can see `Entrust::hasRole()` and `Entrust::can()` checks if the user is logged, and then if he has the role or permission.
+As you can see `Rbac::hasRole()` and `Rbac::can()` checks if the user is logged, and then if he has the role or permission.
 If the user is not logged the return will also be `false`.

 ## Troubleshooting